Jupiter Staked SOL (JUPSOL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Jupiter Staked SOL Historical Price

-According to the latest data gathered on Jupiter Staked SOL live price page, the current price of Jupiter Staked SOL is 166.38USD.
-The circulating supply of Jupiter Staked SOL(JUPSOL) is 4.58M JUPSOL , giving it a market capitalization of $762.42M.
+According to the latest data gathered on Jupiter Staked SOL live price page, the current price of Jupiter Staked SOL is 170.9USD.
+The circulating supply of Jupiter Staked SOL(JUPSOL) is 4.63M JUPSOL , giving it a market capitalization of $790.85M.

 The Jupiter Staked SOL Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of JUPSOL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.